HUDSON — When they met the previous time, they played a scintillating 80 minutes that featured an abundance of twists and turns.

 The Tigers (11-6-2), on the other hand, didn’t have any answers for Hudson’s array of playmakers.
 Hudson, utilizing its usual short-passing game, controlled possession much of the way.

 Down three goals, Twinsburg went into attack mode for much of the second half.

 The Tigers finally got a goal when senior forward Connor Gantous got free on the left side.
 His cross was deflected, but the ball landed near junior midfielder Ian Rader’s feet.
 Rader, who gathered the ball inside the Explorers’ penalty box, easily converted from the middle of the field.

-The Tigers had a few opportunities deep in Hudson’s end late in the match, but they couldn’t pull the trigger.
+Twinsburg had a few opportunities deep in Hudson’s end late in the match, but it couldn’t pull the trigger.